LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

         LPMessagingSDK.instance.showConversation(conversationViewParams, authenticationParams: authenticationParams)
     }

-    // MARK: - Release LPMessagingSDK View Stack when Client app is backgrounded or suspended /*
+    // MARK: - Removes the conversation view when deallocating the container.
+    /*
-     The LPMessagingSDK view stack must be removed and deallocated when the presenting app is backgrounded or suspended.
-A instance of the view stack will be added upon foregrounding the application.
+     The LPMessagingSDK view stack must be released when the client app is backgrounded or suspended.
+Foregrounding the application adds an instance of the view stack.
      */
     override func viewWillDisappear(_ animated: Bool) {
         let conversationQuery = LPMessagingSDK.instance.getConversationBrandQuery(accountID)